 Exhaust system: Make sure there are no loose supports, cracks or holes.
 If the sound of the exhaust seems unusual or there is a smell of exhaust fumes, immediately have the exhaust system inspected by a NISSAN dealer.
-(See "Precautions when starting and driving" in the "5.
-Starting and driving" section for exhaust gas (carbon monoxide).)
+(See "Precautions when starting and driving" (P.5-2) for exhaust gas (carbon monoxide).)

-Fluid leaks: Check under the vehicle for fuel. oil, water or other fluid leaks after the vehicle has been parked for a while.
+Fluid leaks: Check under the vehicle for fuel, oil, water or other fluid leaks after the vehicle has been parked for a while.
 Water dripping from the air conditioner after use is normal.
 If you should notice any leaks or if gasoline fumes are evident, check for the cause and have it corrected immediately.